-1. For the value of N, obtain the number of persons, number of households or number of HUs, respectively for the geography(ies) you are interested in.
-If the estimate is of HUs then use the number of HUs; if the estimate is of families or households then use the number of households; otherwise use the number of persons.

-- 2. Select the appropriate table from Tables 5 through 5.52.
-Use the table for the United States (Table 5) when estimating characteristics for the United States or geographic areas that cover more than one state.
-Use the table for a specific state (Tables 5.1 - 5.52) when estimating characteristics for that state or geographic areas that are contained entirely within that state. - 3.
+- 1. For the value of N, obtain the number of persons, number of households or number of HUs, respectively for the geographies you are interested in.
+If the estimate is of HUs then use the number of HUs; if the estimate is of families or households then use the number of households; otherwise use the number of persons. - 2.
+Select the appropriate table from Attachment A. Use the table for the United States (Attachment A-1) when estimating characteristics for the United States or geographic areas that cover more than one state.
+Use the table for a specific state (Attachments A-2 through A-53) when estimating characteristics for that state or geographic areas that are contained entirely within that state. - 3.
 Then use the selected table to obtain the appropriate design factor for the characteristic; for example, educational attainment or ancestry.
 If the estimate is a combination of two or more characteristics, we suggest the following guideline: Use the largest design factor for this combination of characteristics.
 The only exception to this is for items crossed with race or Hispanic Origin.
 For an item(s) crossed with race or Hispanic Origin, use the largest design factor not including the race or Hispanic Origin design factor.

-Note when working with very small or very large estimates: An inspection of the formulas used to calculate the simple random sampling standard errors suggests that when dealing either with zero estimates or with very small estimates of totals and percentages, the standard error estimates approach zero.
+An inspection of the formulas used to calculate the simple random sampling standard errors suggests that when dealing either with zero estimates or with very small estimates of totals and percentages, the standard error estimates approach zero.
 This is also the case for very large estimates of totals and percentages.
 Zero or small estimates, like any other sample estimates, are still subject to sampling variability and therefore an estimated standard error of zero or close to zero is not adequate.
 Use the recommended procedures below for estimates that fit the following descriptions:

-1. For an estimated total that is less than 425 or within 425 of the total size of the tabulation area:
+1. An estimated total is less than 425 or within 425 of the total size of the tabulation area.
 Use a basic standard error of 110 multiplied by the design factor for the type of estimate.

-- 2. For an estimated percentage that is less than 2 or greater than 98: Use a value of 2 for the estimated percentage in the percent formula. - 3.
-The denominator of a percentage is zero:There are no sample observations available to compute an estimate of a proportion or an estimate of its standard error.
+- 2. An estimated percentage is less than 2 or greater than 98.
+Use a value of 2 for the estimated percentage in the percent formula. - 3.
+The denominator of a percentage is zero.
+There are no sample observations available to compute an estimate of a proportion or an estimate of its standard error.